Css-Stylus-Styles/Labs-Perplexity-GruvboxDark/readme.md

 This user style applies the  gruvbox theme to  [Perplexity Labs](https://labs.perplexity.ai/)

-- Applies a better dark theme to `Google Colab` inspired by Gruvbox Colors
+- Applies gruvbox dark theme to labs.perplexity.ai
-- Customized colors for Code blocks (customized for python like syntax)
-- Applies on both Light and Dark Mode
+- Better code block colors
+- Better seperation of elements
+- Easier on eyes when reading at night